 This desire for assistance with the sIRB mandate triggered development of SMART IRB, allowing investigators to focus on executing the best research possible rather than spending excessive resources untangling the complex requirements surrounding NIH-funded research.

 What is SMART IRB?

-At a basic level, SMART IRB is a free organizing tool that maintains and documents reliance agreements between institutions and IRBs in a manner such that documentation is clear and easily produced if a sIRB compliance audit is necessary.
+At a basic level, SMART IRB’s online platform is a free organizing tool that maintains and documents reliance arrangements between institutions and IRBs in a manner such that documentation is clear and easily produced if a sIRB compliance audit is necessary.
 It also documents relationships between institutions, investigators, and research sites.

 Setting Up SMART IRB

 The first step in using SMART IRB is for the home institution of the investigator to register with SMART IRB.
 Although an easy process, the investigator may have to encourage institution leadership to participate if that leadership is unfamiliar with the program.
 Next, the investigator creates a personal account, through which they will manage the study documents, reliance agreements, and study progress.
 Within the account structure, the investigator can designate individuals that may act on their behalf for each study, while the investigator may view all studies under their purview at once.